- How should an AE handle split or negative reviews?

 How should an AE handle split or negative reviews?

-If both reviews are overtly negative but the AE feels the project is still viable, he or she may craft a plan with the author for revisions that would enable further consideration.
+If both reviews are overtly negative but the AE feels the project is still viable, they may craft a plan with the author for revisions that would enable further consideration.
 However, the AE should be very clear with the author about the time frame and the likelihood of eventual publication.

 Is a formal response from the author to the reviews necessary in every case?
 If not, what are the exceptions?